thaliproject/thali/presenceprotocolforopportunisticsynching.md

 * `info` - Empty
 * `serviceType` - The string "org.thaliproject.mpcf.announcement"

+The MCNearbyServiceAdvertiser object MUST also have its delegate property set to a proper callback.

 ## MCNearbyServiceBrowser
 MPCF discovers nearby services via `MCNearbyServiceBrowser`.
 When calling `MCNearbyServiceBrowser` `myPeerID` MUST be set to a newly generated UUID.
 And yes, this means that the UUID being advertised in `MCNearbyServiceAdvertiser` is not the same UUID the peer advertises itself with on `MCNearbyServiceBrowser`.
 This should not matter.
 The `serviceType` used with `MCNearbyServiceBrowser` MUST be the same value used for `serviceType` with `MCNearbyServiceAdvertiser`, namely, "org.thaliproject.mpcf.announcement".

+The `MCNearbyServiceBrowser` MUST have its delegate property set to a proper callback.

 ## Binding TCP/IP to MPCF
 MPCF communication starts when one peer sends a session invitation to another peer.
 Once a session is establish between two (or more) peers then each peer can open an output socket to another peer.
 Because these are just output sockets they are simplex, not duplex.
 But our goal is to move a TCP/IP connection over MPCF and that requires a duplex connection.
 Our approach then is to create a situation where one Thali peer can open an output socket to another Thali peer and that Thali peer will then automatically respond with its own matching output socket.
 This then creates a full duplex connection between the peers.

+Below we have two places where `MCSession` objects need to be created.
+In each case the `myPeerID` for the `MCSession` object MUST be set to the same `peerID` as being advertised with the peer's `MCNearbyServiceAdvertiser`.
+The `MCSession` object also MUST specify a proper callback for its `delegate` property.

+__Open Issue:__ I actually cannot come up with a good reason why the `peerID` for `MCSession` couldn't be a brand new value.
+It's not like we use it for anything.

-When a Thali peer discovers another Thali peer via `MCNearbyServiceBrowser` then the discovering peer MUST use `invitePeer` from `MCNearbyServiceBrowser` to invite the peer to a session.
-The `MCSession` object MUST be initiated with same `myPeerID` used with `MCNearbyServiceBrowser` and both `securityIdentity` and `encryptionPreference` MUST be set to `nil`.
+When a Thali peer discovers another Thali peer via `MCNearbyServiceBrowser` then the discovering peer MUST use `invitePeer` from `MCNearbyServiceBrowser` to invite the peer to a session with the following arguments:

+* `peerID` - The `peerID` of the discovered peer taken from the `MCNearbyServiceBrowser` callback.
+* `toSession` - The `MCSession` object that is passed in MUST be newly created for this connection following the previously specified rules.
+* `withContext` - This MUST be set to `base64EncodedString` containing the Thali service's type name, e.g. "org.thaliproject.mpcf.announcement".
+* `timeout` - Set to 30 seconds.

+The discovered peer will then receive a callback on the `advertiser:didReceiveInvitationFromPeer:withContext:invitationHandler:` interface on the  `MCNearbyServiceAdvertiserDelegate` callback registered with its `MCNearbyServiceAdvertiser` object.
+The discovered peer MUST validate the arguments as follows:

+* `session` - The discovered peer MUST guarantee that it is not in the same session with any other peer than the peer identified in the `peerID`.
+If the session is already being used with another peer then the request MUST be rejected. that the `context` in the callback is set to a `base64EncodedString` that records the Thali service's type name.
+If the `context` is not set to the Thali service's type name then the discovered peer MUST reject the invitation.
+Otherwise the discovered peer MUST call the `invitationHandler` with `accept` set to `true` and the `session` object set to a newly created `MCSession`  object created using the previously specified rules.

+When the discovering peer receives a callback on its `MCSessionDelegate`'s `session:peer:didChangeState` with `state` set to `MCSessionStateConnected` then it MUST call `startStreamWithName:toPeer:error:` on its `MCSession` object.
+The `streamName` MUST be set to "ThaliStream".

+When the discovered peer receives a callback on its `MCSessionDelegate`'s `session:didReceiveStream:withName:fromPeer:` it MUST confirm that the `peerID` matches the `peerID`

+.
+The `MCSession` object MUST be initiated with same `myPeerID` used with `MCNearbyServiceBrowser`  and `data` MUST be set to a `base64EncodedString` that records the previously defined Thali service name.
+The remainin

+and both `securityIdentity` and `encryptionPreference` MUST be set to `nil`.
 The call to `invitePeer` on `MCNearbyServiceBrowser` MUST set `context` to `nil` and `timeout` to 30 seconds.

-We will refer to the Thali peer that sent an invitation to a sessions as the initiating peer and the Thali peer that receives the invitation as a responding peer.
-Please keep in mind that in the normal course of events
+Once the `MCSession` state becomes `MCSessionStateConnected` then the discovering peer shares a session with the discovered peer.
+The discovering peer MUST then use `startStreamWithName` to establish a stream to the discovered peer.
+The `streamName` "ThaliStream".
+When the discovered peer  gets the `didReceiveStream` delegate callback with the `streamName`  "ThaliStream" then it MUST respond by using its MCSession object with the peer to establish its own `startStreamWithName` call also using the `streamName` "ThaliStream".

+If either the discovering or discovered peer should receive a `didReceiveStream` delegate callback with a `streamName` other than "ThaliStream" or if they receive more than one input stream from the other peer in a single session then they MUST terminate the session.

+Note that if two peers simultaneously want to open connections to each other than they will end up with two separate sessions.

+Once a session is established with the discovering peer opening up an output socket to the discovered peer and receiving an input socket from the discovered peer then we can switch to TCP/IP.

+The process from the perspective of the discovering peer is:

+1. Discover discovered peer advertising the Thali service name
+2. Invite the discovered peer to join a session
+3. Receive a notification that the discovered peer has joined the session
+4. Open an output stream named "ThaliStream" to the discovered peer
+5. Receive notification that the discovered peer has opened a stream named "ThaliStream" to the discovering peer
+6. Open a localhost TCP/IP listener on an open port and wait for the local Thali application to connect to the port.
+Only one connection will be accepted at a time.
+7. Once the localhost TCP/IP listener gets a connection from the Thali application then connect the output stream from the localhost TCP/IP listener to the MPCF input stream established by the discovering peer and connect the MPCF input stream from the discovered peer to the localhost TCP/IP listener output stream.

+__OPEN ISSUE:__ Is there any reason to have a handshake like we do with Bluetooth on Android?

+On the discovered peer side the process is:

+1. The discovered peer's Thali application tells the Thali MPCF layer that it wishes to be discoverable and specifies the localhost TCP/IP port that any incoming connections should connect to.
+2. The discovered peer receives an invitation to join a session.
+3.

 Each Thali peer MUST invite exactly one other Thali peer to a single session object.
 This means that if a Thali peer wants to simultaneously talk to multiple Thali peers it needs to set up multiple session objects, one for each peer. when calling `initWitPeer` on `MCSession` both `securityIdentity` and `encryptionPreference` MUST be `nil`.